sprankhub/Magento-Extension-Sample-Readme/readme.txt

 Installation Instructions
 -------------------------
 1. Install the extension via Magento Connect with the key shown above or copy the whole files into your document root.
+2. Clear the cache, logout from the admin panel and then login again.
-2. Configure and activate the extension under System - Configuration - Company - Example Extension.
+3. Configure and activate the extension under System - Configuration - Company - Example Extension.
-3. ...
+4. ...

 Support
 -------